Esri/calcite-colors/README.md

 ## Patterns JSON Folder
 The Patterns JSON folder contains the source files that are used to build the pages on Patterns.esri.com and should NOT be used within a project as they contain lots of information not needed for standalone projects.
 These files are created using SCSS.

+### Releasing a Version
+To release a new version of Patterns Color:
+1. Update the `CHANGELOG.md` with documentation about the release.
+Preserve the existing format.
+2. Update the `package.json` with the new version number.
+3. From the command line: `$ npm run release`